Solar Activity and Perturbations in Economy and Society

 This paper revisits evidence of solar activity influence on economy.
 We examine whether economic recessions occur more often in the years around and after solar maximums.
 This research strand dates back to late XIX century writings of famous British economist William Stanley Jevons, who claimed that “commercial crises” occur with periodicity matching solar cycle length.
 Quite surprisingly, our results suggest that the hypothesis linking solar maximums and recessions is well anchored in data and cannot be easily rejected.

-Also available from RePEc
+Also available from RePEc, ResearchGate

 Sunspots, unemployment, and recessions, or Can the solar activity cycle shape the business cycle?
 (2012)